Articles

 The Final Word

 As with adults, all children should take a high-quality multivitamin specifically tailored to their unique needs.
+When choosing a multivitamin, be weary of additives and filler ingredients.
+It's best to look for those formulated with vitamin A, B, C, D, Calcium, and Iron.
 As your child gets older, their nutrient needs change rapidly, which is why I say that kids should take vitamins.
-I formulated Kid’s Multivitamin Chewable with these needs in mind.

 Article Sources